tatecarson/ATMI-Presentation-Marp/index.md

 - More work needed on dedicated programs meeting industry needs (Onen, Stevens, and Collins 2011)

 <!--

-**No established curriculum or standards**

-- There is currently no established curriculum or set of standards for comprehensive game audio education programs (Onen, Stevens, and Collins 2011; Bragança 2015; Cunningham and Smith 2015; Sarisky 2011; Hug 2007).
+- There is currently no established curriculum or set of standards for comprehensive game audio education programs.
-- Different academic institutions vary considerably in their game audio offerings, leading to gaps and inconsistencies in students' knowledge.
+- Different academic institutions vary considerably in their game audio offerings.
+This can lead to gaps and inconsistencies in students' knowledge.
-- More work is needed to develop dedicated programs meeting industry needs (Onen, Stevens, and Collins 2011).
+- More work is needed to develop dedicated programs meeting industry needs.
  -->